Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Prism Goggles.md

 **Demonstrate how the brain adapts to changes in environmental input using prism goggles. ** - See how quickly your brain adapts by wearing our prism goggles whilst playing a target-hitting game.

-Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk)
+Last initially checked on 2023-01-20 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on 2023-01-21 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->